janio02011998/ignite-lab/README.md

-# ignite-lab
+# Ignite Lab

-Project with React, Apollo and other frameworks a
+This project is platform of events building with stacks as React, Apollo and other frameworks a